-Ultra Violet (UV) filters have been around for long time from the old film days.
+Ultra Violet (UV) filters have been around for a long time from the old film days.
 Their original purpose is to block UV light that would cause hazing in old film photos.
 Even modern films before digital photography are immune from UV light, digital cameras are not sensitive with UV light either.

-In the meantime, users believe having a relative inexpensive filter in front of their expensive lens could provide some levels of protection, thus UV filters today are still widely used as a protection filter and they are the first accessory to buy with a purchase of a new lens.
+In the meantime, users believe having a relatively inexpensive filter in front of their expensive lens could provide some levels of protection, thus UV filters today are still widely used as a protection filter and they are the first accessory to buy with a purchase of a new lens.

 However, most UV filters and protection filters in the market are made from a piece of thin glass.
 They offer little physical protection since the filter glass is easy to be broken, as discovered by users who have dropped their filters by accident.